 The two elements of salt are sodium and chloride and each plays a variety of important roles in the body.

 Contrary to popular belief, salt is not intrinsically harmful.
 In fact, it is an essential; we must have it.
 How many times do we hear of people being put on a saline drip to save their lives?
 During the heatwaves of recent years many people died, often unnecessarily.
 According to Dr. Wallach, the heatwave of 1993 which affected the upper Midwest and the east coast of America, claimed 733 lives.
 It transpired that even though half of the dead and those who were sent to hospital had air conditioners, almost all who died during the heatwave were on salt restricted diets.
 Dr. Wallach is convinced their deaths were caused by a simple salt or sodium deficiency which, in the case of a basic heatstroke, can be easily and quickly remedied with water and salt.

 THE PRODUCTION OF SALT

 Salt is currently mass produced by evaporation of sea water or brine from other sources, such as brine wells and salt lakes, and by mining rock salt called halite.
 Another method of extraction of salt from underground beds is by solution mining, using water.
 When the salt reaches the surface as brine it is then turned into salt crystals by evaporation.

 Natural, unprocessed salt in the form of sea salt or rock salt, often sold as ‘sel gris’ meaning grey salt because of its colour, should always be used in the kitchen and at the table as it is more likely to contain the much needed trace minerals and clays.
-Processed, refined table salt is almost pure sodium chloride, apart from additives to bleach it and make it run freely.
+Processed, refined table salt should be avoided as it contains additives to bleach it and make it run freely.